 You need a registered address where you will be operating your business.
 The great thing about Vietnam is that it could be a virtual address.
 This is helpful for online companies and smaller consulting companies.

-Retail business, of course, need a retail space where you will be selling your goods.
-You already need a physical address ready when you register.
+Retail businesses, of course, need a retail space where you will be selling your goods.
+You need a physical address ready when you register.

 We hope that our article helped you in knowing the different foreign company types as well as which one is the best for you.
 If you think we left out something please comment it down below!
 All questions are also very welcome and we will try our best to answer it quickly!